CenturyLinkCloud/APIDocs/Billing/getinvoicedetails.md

   "attachments": []
 }}}

+## V2 API AVAILABLE

+Please note that there is an equivalent V2 API.
+Please use the V2 Billing | [Get Invoice Data for an Account Alias](../v2/#billing-get-invoice-data-for-an-account-alias) API.

 Gets the details for a given invoice within an account.
 Calls to this operation must include an authorization cookie acquired from the [Logon operation](../Authentication/logon.md).

 ## URL